 Bunions are bony lumps that develop on the side of your foot and at the base of your big toe.
 They’re the result of a condition called hallux valgus, which causes your big toe joint to bend towards the other toes and become deformed.
-If symptoms carry on over a long period, your toe may need to be surgically corrected.
+If symptoms carry on over a long period, your toe may need to be surgically corrected by osteotomy.

 Hallux valgus can also cause your other toes to become clawed or permanently bent.
 This condition is known as hammer toes.
 Damages caused by hammer toes can be eased by: